Frequently Asked Questions

 The admission requirements are:

-1. Completed first university or college degree equivalent to a Bachelor’s degree (180 ECTS), or at least 5 years of relevant professional experience, the equivalence of which is to be assessed by the admissions committee, and
+- Completed first university or college degree equivalent to a Bachelor’s degree (180 ECTS), and

 Yes.
 Successful candidates who have not yet finished their university studies at the time of application may submit their degree certificate two months before the start of the academic year.